SharePoint/sp-dev-docs/docs/spfx/toolchain/implement-ci-cd-with-azure-devops.md

 # Implement Continuous Integration and Continuous deployment using Azure DevOps
 Azure DevOps (Visual Studio Team Services / Team Foundation Server) consists of a set of tools and services that help developers implement DevOps, Continuous Integration, and Continuous Deployment processes for their development projects.

-When building SharePoint Framework solutions you can easily leverage Azure DevOps to automate builds, unit tests and deployment.
+This article explains the steps involved in setting up your Azure DevOps environment with with Continuous Integration and Continuous Deployment to automate your SharePoint Framework builds, unit tests, and deployment.

 ## Continuous Integration
-Continuous integration (CI) is the notion of automating things like building the source code, running unit tests and packaging the solution every time code changes are detected.
+Continuous Integration (CI) helps developers integrate code into a shared repository by automatically verifying the build using unit tests and packaging the solution each time new code changes are submitted.

+Setting up Azure DevOps for Continuous Integration requires the following steps:
+1. Creating the Build Definition
+2. Installing NodeJS
+3. Restoring dependencies
+4. Executing Unit Tests
+5. Importing code coverage information
+6. Bundling the solution
+7. Packaging the solution
+8. Preparing the artifacts
+9. Publishing the artifacts

-### Creating the build definition
+### Creating the Build Definition
-Start by creating a new build definition and link it to your repository.
+The Build Definition, as its name suggests, includes all the definitions and their configurations for the build.
+Start setting up your Continuous Integration by creating a new build definition and link it to your repository.
 ![linking the build definition to the repository](../../images/azure-devops-spfx-01.png)
 > [!NOTE]
 > Build definitions can be described as a process template.
 It is a set of configured task that will be executed one after another on the source code every time a build is triggered.
 Tasks can be grouped in phases, by default a build definition contains at least one phase.
 You can add new tasks to the phase by clicking on the big plus sign next to the phase name.

 ### Installing NodeJS version 8
-For this first task you will begin by installing NodeJS version 8 because it is the version currently supported by the SharePoint Framework.
+Once the Build Definition has been created, the first thing you need to do is instal NodeJS.
+Make sure to install version 8 or newer, as SharePoint Framework depends on it.
 ![installing node 8](../../images/azure-devops-spfx-02.png)

 > [!NOTE]